 with the constraint that a single squared vertex

 can be joined by at most one incoming edge.
 In what follows it will be relevant to keep track of whether an incoming edge connects to

 through

 or through .
 Thus the following graphs are considered as different although they produce the same analytical contribution.
-This is marked by the different positions of the dotted and dashed edges:
+In the following example this is marked by the different positions of the dotted and dashed edges:

 Keeping track of this difference allows to recover the graph expansion of the $\xi$-derivatives from which $\gamma$ is generated.
 For example

 contributes to the terms